-Supporters of action on climate change can look to the defeat of Proposition 23 in California as another example that voters support a strong response to global warming.
-A divided Congress was apparent from the contentious midterm elections, but that didn’t faze voters who defeated what would have suspended California’s climate change law, the Global Warming Solutions Act.
+Supporters of action on climate change can look to the defeat of Proposition 23 in California as another example that voters support a strong response to climate change.
+A divided Congress was apparent from the contentious midterm elections, but that didn’t faze voters who defeated what would have suspended California’s climate change law, the Climate Change Solutions Act.
 The law established a timetable to bring California’s greenhouse gas emissions down to 1990 levels by 2020 and has been supported by Gov. Arnold Schwarzenegger as well as Jerry Brown, who won the seat on Tuesday.
 Brown also wants to bring about investment in the state to create about 500,000 green jobs and 20,000 megawatts of clean power.
 Over 60 percent of Californians voted to defeat Prop 23.
 This underscores national polls by The Washington Post and Stanford University from the summer which show that over two-thirds of Americans support action on climate change by the country.